 - Do we have a timeline for recovery?

 - Have we complied in the past with our internal timeline for recovery?

 - What documentation proves full recovery?

-- Do you have documentation of corrective actions?
+- Do we document all corrective actions?

 How ZenGRC Enables Business Continuity Planning and Disaster Recovery

+Worry-free BCP/DR is the Zen way.
 For more information about how ZenGRC can streamline your GRC process, contact us for a demo today.